How to Factory Reset Your Router

 How long does a router take to reset?

-In most cases, a router reset typically takes one to five minutes to complete.
-However, the time it takes for a router to reset can vary depending on the model, its processing power, and the complexity of its firmware.
-During this time, the router will power off, restart, and then initialize its firmware and network settings.
+A router reset typically takes one to five minutes.
+However, that can vary depending on the model, its processing power, and the complexity of its firmware.
 Factors such as the number of devices connected to the router and the complexity of its configuration can also impact the reset time.